Mariam Aslamazyan

-The Gallery of Mariam and Eranuhi Aslamazyan Sisters, located in the sisters' hometown, holds a large collection of their works in oil and ceramic which are on permanent display.
-Her sister, Eranuhi Aslamazyan, was also an artist.
+The Gallery of Mariam and Yeranuhi Aslamazyan Sisters, located in the sisters' hometown, holds a large collection of their works in oil and ceramic which are on permanent display.
+Her sister, Yeranuhi Aslamazyan, was also an artist.
 Aslamazyan's work is held in the National Gallery of Armenia and in the Derfner Judaica Museum.

 Aslamazyan died in Moscow and was buried in Yerevan's Komitas Pantheon.
 In recent years, there has been a resurgence of interest in Aslamazyan's work and her paintings have been featured in contemporary exhibitions.

-The importance of Mariam and Eranuhi Aslamazyan lies not only in their art but also in their devotion to their homeland.
+The importance of Mariam and Yeranuhi Aslamazyan lies not only in their art but also in their devotion to their homeland.
 Throughout their career, the sisters represented Armenian culture in numerous cities around the world and never stopped praising Armenia as their first and foremost inspiration in art.

 In 1976, Indira Gandhi, the Prime Minister of India visited Soviet Russia and Soviet Armenia.
 Out of the 15 republics of the Soviet Union, Gandhi had chosen to visit Armenia partially thanks to Mariam Aslamazyan.

-Both Mariam and Eranuhi had visited India on several occasions.
+Both Mariam and Yeranuhi had visited India on several occasions.
 Prior to Gandhi's trip to Armenia, Mariam had received the Jawaharlal Nehru Award from the Indian government for a series of paintings devoted to India and had met with Gandhi.
 It was during that meeting when Gandhi decided to visit Armenia as well.
 After a reception organized for Nehru prize laureates, Gandhi approached Mariam and started to examine her traditional Armenian silver belt with curiosity.

 “'What is this?’ she asked.
 I explained that it's a traditional garment that Armenian women pass down from generation to generation.
 I suggested giving it to her as a present but she refused to state that the portrait [Mariam had painted a portrait of Gandhi's father, and previous leader of India Jawaharlal Nehru] is a great present and I should keep my belt as a memory from my ancestors.
 Then she also told me that she is planning a trip to the Soviet Union, and wants to be in Moscow and our homeland, Armenia, about which she had heard many good things.